saragholizadeh/cart-calculation/README.md

 A simple Node.js service that calculates the total price of a shopping cart.
 Built with **Node.js**, **Express**, and **TypeScript**.

-This project trys to demonstrate clean design, separation of concerns, and proper handling of financial calculations :)
+This project tries to demonstrate clean design, separation of concerns, and proper handling of financial calculations :)

 ## 🛠 Tools & Frameworks